 While the majority of personal injury claims are for physical injuries, it is also possible to claim compensation for psychological trauma, damage and emotional distress.
 Psychological injuries are often caused by sudden traumatic or stressful events outside the realm of ordinary experiences, such as a road traffic accident, accident at work or clinical negligence.
 Emotional and psychological trauma can be a very debilitating situation and can really have an effect on your day to day life.

 These injuries, including post-traumatic stress disorder (PTSD), depression and anxiety disorder, can have life-changing effects that are sometimes more debilitating than a physical condition.
 Here at Atha & Co, our specialist personal injury solicitors understand how distressing psychological damage can be, so we are here to assist you in every part of your compensation claim.

 Psychological trauma claims usually accompany or form part of claims for physical injury, but they can also exist on their own.
-For a psychological trauma claim to be valid, the symptoms of the condition must persist for several weeks following the traumatic incident that caused it and have a significant impact on aspects of daily living.
+For a psychological or emotional trauma claim to be valid, the symptoms of the condition must persist for several weeks following the traumatic incident that caused it and have a significant impact on aspects of daily living.